AC8L/DigiPi_RigHat/README.md

 ## Interface connection cables
-The TRRS pins has been chosen such a way that hat is compatible with DigiRig cables.
+The TRRS pins have been chosen such a way that hat is compatible with DigiRig cables.
 So far, successful tests were made with:
 - (tr)USDX audio/PTT cable: https://digirig.net/product/usdx-cable-for-digirig-mobile/
 - Baofeng audio cable: https://digirig.net/product/baofeng-cords-kit-for-digirig-mobile/

-## 3D printed enclosure (work in progress)
+## 3D printed enclosure
-Enclosure 3D models at thingiverse: https://www.thingiverse.com/thing:6478217.
+Enclosure 3D models are at thingiverse: https://www.thingiverse.com/thing:6478217.
 Includes matched 3D-printable front panels as well as an alternatice to PCB-version of front panels.